 Before graduating from the University of Missouri, pay off your student account.
 Transcripts and diplomas will not be released if you have any university financial obligations.
 Check your financial information in your Student Center in myZou prior to your graduation date.
 More on preparing for graduation.

 If you complete your degree and graduate from MU or you leave the university for a period of six months or longer, you will be required to begin repaying student loans.

 - Loans enter repayment after a grace period.
 The length of the grace period is usually six, nine or 12 months, depending upon the loan type.
 Learn more.

 - Deferment and/or forbearance options might be available to help postpone the beginning date of the loan repayment.
 Contact your lenders to explore these options.

 - Loan consolidation may simplify loan repayment and reduce monthly payments.
 Extending the length of repayment usually increases the total amount repaid to the lender.

-- Under the Loan Forgiveness for Public Service Employees Program, you might be entitled to loan forgiveness if you pursue a certain type of career.
+- Under the Public Service Loan Forgiveness (PSLF) program, you might be entitled to loan forgiveness if you pursue a certain type of career.
 You must be employed full time in a public service job during the same period in which the qualifying payments are made and at the time that the cancellation is granted.

 A credit balance is the result of an over payment on a student’s account from Financial Aid, loans or payments received.
 Credit balance refunds will be processed when a credit actually exists on the student’s account.

 More details about refunds is available on the Cashiers Office website.